 How to keep your cats safe from coyotes

-feel that your cats are safe from some of the things that are the greatest threats to cats, such as moving cars.
-Country life, however, has
+you may feel that your cats are safe from some of the things that are the greatest threats to cats, such as moving cars.
+Country life,

-US) are becoming alarmingly unafraid of humans, with daytime sightings becoming more frequent.
-The consolation—if there is any—is that,
+Western US) are becoming alarmingly unafraid of humans, with daytime sightings becoming more frequent.
+The consolation—if there is any—is

 relatively suffering-free.
 Coyotes kill to eat, and they do it efficiently.

-Trapping and relocating coyotes is not as good an idea as it may sound, as any young coyotes orphaned by this process will seek easy
+eradicate.
+Trapping and relocating coyotes is not as good an idea as it may sound, as any young coyotes orphaned by this process will seek

-prey—e.g., our pets.
-They can be frightened, however, so if you see one, try shaking a noisemaker (like a can full of hardware) or throwing
+easy prey—e.g., our pets.
+They can be frightened, however, so if you see one, try shaking a noisemaker (like a can full of hardware) or

-them lurking around our property, as they are naturally nocturnal.
-The key to keeping coyotes away from your home (and your pets, your
+don’t see them lurking around our property, as they are naturally nocturnal.
+The key to keeping coyotes away from your home (and your pets,

 With that in